 The Academic Year

-Private lesson tuition is due monthly on the FIRST lesson of each month.
-Group lesson, theory class, sight-reading class and chamber music are due at or before the FIRST class of each semester.
-The academy accepts tuition payments by cash or check.
-The check should be made payable to William Pu Music Academy.
-A $20 late fee may be charged if the tuition payment is consistently not due on time.
+Group lesson, music theory class, sight-reading class and chamber music are due at or before the FIRST class of each semester.
+The academy accepts tuition payments by cash, check and credit card.
+The check should be made payable to William Pu Music Academy or WPMA.
+A $20 late fee may be charged if the tuition payment is consistently not paid on time.
 There is a $25 fee for all returned checks.
-Monthly tuition CANNOT be carried over to the following month.
 The cost for music materials and instrument are not included in the tuition.
 We reserve the right to stop lessons to students who have failed timely to meet their payment obligations.
-For more information about private lesson, Suzuki group lesson, theory class, sight-reading class or chamber music tuition, click here.

 All requests for withdrawal must be submitted in writing to the Academy’s director, Mr. William Pu.
 Verbal requests to withdraw given to student’s instructor will not be considered.
 All requests for withdrawal must be submitted 30 days before the last lesson.
 No refund will be given if student withdrawal in the middle of the month.